Skip to main content

 Field NameTypeDescription

-uidstringThe user's unique id.
-This value is not present in requests from WeChat Mini Programs.
+uidstringUser unique identifier ID.
+Note: This value is not included in WeChat Mini Program requests.

 WECHAT_PUBLICWeChat Official Account